wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 <hr />

 <a name="CoreWorkflow"></a>

 ## Core Workflow, Automated

+PROTIP: Here is how to get started, from scratch, the quickest (and safest) way with the most automation:

 1. <a href="#TaskTemplate">In GitHub create a Template repo for Task to install tools/utilities locally</a>
 1. <a href="#KnownGoodProjects">Obtain known-good Terraform code (from GitHub or Terraform.io)</a>

-1. Obtain cloud credentials from AWS, Azure, GCP, etc.
-1. Navigate to the folder where .tf files are located.
+1. Navigate to the folder where your HCL-formatted <tt>.tf</tt> files are located.
+1. Obtain cloud credentials and network info from AWS, Azure, GCP, etc.
 1. Define values for variables (AWS credentials and other secrets) or retrieve a variables file from a vault.

    The <a target="_blank" href="https://www.terraform.io/guides/core-workflow.html">traditional core Terraform "happy path" workflow</a> consists of <a target="_blank" href="https://learn.hashicorp.com/tutorials/terraform/infrastructure-as-code">these steps</a>: